alexrod61/starter-academic/content/home/experience.md

     date_start: '2023-07-01'
     date_end:
     description: |3-
-        Part of the academic team of the [Master of Data Science]([https://ubc-mds.github.io/team/](https://ubc-mds.github.io/descriptions/)) (Vancouver program) for the following courses:
+        Part of the academic team of the [Master of Data Science](https://ubc-mds.github.io/descriptions/) (MDS) for the following courses:

         +  DSCI 551: Descriptive Statistics and Probability for Data Science
         +  DSCI 553: Statistical Inference and Computation II